rydmike/rydmike.github.io/blog_flutter_linting.md

     # DO sort constructor declarations before other members.
     #
     # We do like this lint rule, but we want to have the default constructor first, followed
-    # by its properties, after this other named constructors and factories.
+    # by its properties, after this, other named constructors and factories.
 This rule gets
     # in the way of that and forces you to put (often final) constructor properties after all
     # the named constructors and factories, making them tedious to find and disconnected from
     # where we want to see, read and handily edit them.
 This is especially the case if there are
     # many constructors and factories, and they have a lot of parameters.
 For now, we disable
-    # this rule and order things as described above, which apart from the default constructor
+    # this rule and order things as described above, which, apart from the default constructor
     # properties coming right after the constructor, is the only part where we in practice
     # deviate from this rule, so other yes, we do put constructors first as well anyway.
     #